dgurkaynak/nodeshout/README.md

 For the synchronization, there is 2 method provided.
 First one is `shout.sync()` method, this method blocks current thread.
 Second one is `shout.delay()` method, this method returns how many milliseconds you should wait to send next audio chunk.

+> If you're gonna stream multiple files, beware that Icecast requires stable bitrate & sample rate for the whole stream.
+So all of your music files should have the exact bitrate & sample rate.

+## Examples

+Check the `/demos` folder.

 ## Metadata

 ```js